masaun/ZK-travel-history-management-system/contracts-aztec/README.md

 This repo is meant to be a starting point for writing Aztec contracts and tests, specifically on the Aztec testnet.

 You can find the **Easy Private Voting contract** in `./src/main.nr`.
 A simple integration test is in `./src/test/index.test.ts`.

+The corresponding tutorial can be found in the [Aztec docs here](https://docs.aztec.network/developers/tutorials/codealong/contract_tutorials/private_voting_contract).

 <div align="center">